DefangLabs/samples/samples/hasura/README.md

 Short Description: A sample project demonstrating how to deploy Hasura with Defang and connect it to a Postgres database

-Tags: hasura, graphql, postgres, database
+Tags: Hasura, Graphql, PostgreSQL, Database

 Languages: sql, graphql